Trump budget would sell entire U.S. Northeast gasoline reserve

 "The NGSR has not been utilized and does not have the operational functionality that was envisioned post-Sandy," the budget proposal said.
 It noted that the NGSR's leased commercial storage contracts expire in the early part of fiscal 2019.

-A sale would offset $69 million (53.2 million pounds) of discretionary spending, with any additional proceeds going to the U.S. Treasury's general fund for deficit reduction, the proposal says.
+A sale would offset $69 million of discretionary spending, with any additional proceeds going to the U.S. Treasury's general fund for deficit reduction, the proposal says.

 Sandy battered the northeastern U.S. coast at the end of October 2012, destroying homes and buildings, closing refineries and disrupting gasoline supplies.
 The U.S. East Coast accounts for over a third of national gasoline consumption.